Sydney Kirkby: Church work

 He returned to Bendigo, and was made a deacon on 24 December 1905, and placed at Pyramid Hill, Victoria.
 Almost a year later, on 17 October 1906, he married Victoria Ethel Godfrey.
 On 21 December he was made a priest by Archbishop Henry Lowther Clarke and became the rector of the church at Malmsbury, Victoria.
 While he proved himself to be a vigorous pastor with a deep spiritual dimension, his scholastic temperament and abilities remained strong.
 In 1911 he returned to Moore College, where he served as a tutor and acting principal.
 There he took advantage of the school's recent affiliation with Durham University in England to continue his education with a diploma in theology.
-He remained there though 1912 and graduated with a Bachelor of Arts degree.
+He remained there though 1912 and graduated with as Bachelor of Arts degree.
 Upon his return to Sydney, he again taught at the College despite his misgivings about some of the theological views of the college's then principal, liberal evangelical D. J. Davies.